Learning at Wren

 All lessons are planned with specific learning objectives to develop one or more of the learning muscles.
 In this way, there is an explicit focus on how learning is taking place as well as what learning takes place.
 Lessons are regularly observed by teachers and student observers who will then discuss what is being learned and how this is taking place.

-Each week, learning is celebrated in an assembly with an award for student learner of the week and staff learner of the week.
+Learning is celebrated regularly in assemblies, with an award for student learner of the week and staff learner of the week.
 The awards are a result of nominations by students and staff trained to identify effective learning in all of its forms.